Hex-Umbra/Events_Reservation/README.md

 7. [ ] - Add a filter for events (to see which events are coming soon, which are today, which are past and by category)
 8. [ ] - Change the "Edit" and "Delete" Buttons For Users, Organizers and Events
 9. [ ] - For the edit Section in users, Change the Input role to a Select with the two options, admin or user.
+10. [ ] - Make the UI for admin while viewing an event more user friendly.